Great Dorset Steam Fair

-The Great Dorset Steam Fair (abbreviated GDSF), is a presently inactive annual show featuring steam-powered vehicles and machinery held in Dorset, England.
+The Great Dorset Steam Fair (abbreviated GDSF) was an annual show featuring steam-powered vehicles and machinery held in Dorset, England.
 It covered 600 acre and ran for five days.
 It is regarded to show the largest collection of steam and vintage vehicles and equipment anywhere in the world.

-The fair was founded by the Dorset Steam & Historic Vehicle Club, and has been held every summer since 1969.
-The show is now organised by Michael Oliver's son, Martin Oliver, through Great Dorset Steam Fair Ltd.
+The fair was founded by the Dorset Steam & Historic Vehicle Club, and was held every summer from 1969 to 2019, and again in 2022.
+The show was organised by Michael Oliver, and later by his son Martin Oliver, through Great Dorset Steam Fair Ltd. As of 2024, the event was inactive and Great Dorset Steam Fair Ltd was advertised for sale.

 History

 Following a meeting of like-minded individuals held in The Royal Oak in Okeford Fitzpaine, north Dorset, the first fair was held in 1969.
 For the first 15 years of its existence the steam fair (then known as the 'Great Working of Steam Engines') was held at Stourpaine Bushes, then in 1985 it temporarily moved to nearby Everley Hill, as Bushes Farm were delayed in harvesting the crops from the fields used by the steam fair due to the weather conditions.
 In 1988, after three years at Everley Hill, where access by large crowds was difficult, it moved to its current permanent home at Tarrant Hinton, north of Blandford Forum, where access is vastly improved.
-The fair now attracts up to 200,000 visitors.
-In 2020, the event was cancelled for the first time since its inception due to the COVID-19 pandemic.
+By 2015, the fair was attracting up to 200,000 visitors.

+In 2020, the event was cancelled for the first time since its inception due to the COVID-19 pandemic, which also caused the 2021 fair to be cancelled.
+The 2022 fair did take place.
 The event was not held in 2023 and in November 2023, the 2024 fair was cancelled over rising costs.
 In November 2024, it was announced that the 2025 fair would again not happen, and the event having been put up for sale, had so far failed to find a buyer.